Youth 1 Fall Retreat is coming up in September. Contact Ann Carter for more information.

 Our weekly time together builds and reinforces the community we find in Christ and his church.
 It is through these relationships that we experience God and find encouragement and strength to go out into the world to live out God’s story in our own spheres of influence.

-For more information about Youth 1 contact Ann Carter, Youth One Associate.
+For more information about Youth 1 contact Ann Carter, Minister to Students.

 Activity Schedule (Grades 8-12)